How to Become a High School Teacher

 High school teachers must have a bachelor’s degree.
 In addition, public school teachers must have a state-issued certification or license.

 All states require public high school teachers to have at least a bachelor’s degree.
-Most states require high school teachers to have majored in a subject area, such as chemistry or history.
-While majoring in a subject area, future teachers typically enroll in their higher education’s teacher preparation program and take classes in education and child psychology as well.
+Most states require high school teachers to have majored in a subject area, such as science or history.
+Teachers typically enroll in their institution’s teacher preparation program and take classes in education and child psychology as well.

 In teacher education programs, prospective high school teachers learn how to present information to students and how to work with students of varying abilities and backgrounds.
 Programs typically include fieldwork, such as student teaching.
 For information about teacher preparation programs in your state, visit Teach.org.